BEGINNINGS IN ITALY

 He is singer/songwriter of the prog-rock band Almagest! (founded with Fabrizio Modonese Palumbo), with which he toured extensively, appearing in venues like the Volksbuehne in Berlin and festivals like the Kurt Weill Fest.

-As a recording artist he sings on 18 albums, six singles, six music videos and on the soundtrack of a film by Bruce LaBruce.
+As a recording artist he sings on 18 albums, six singles, six music videos and on two soundtracks (one of a film by Bruce LaBruce).
 (For more details see the DISCOGRAPHY page on this site).

 BOOKS